isphus1973/isphus1973.github.io/src/content/blog/calculating-a-distribution-of-a-function-of-random-variables.md

 ![Two dice sum distribution](/images/delta-random-variable_4_0.png)

-Even though the distribution of a die is uniform, the sum of two dice has a pyramidal form.
-We can reason about this form calculating how many ways the dice can land to generate the result.
-For example, to get the value $3$, the dice could be (1, 2) or (2, 1), but to get the value 2 if the two dice land in the value 1: (1, 1).
+Even though the distribution of a die is uniform, the sum of two dice has a pyramidal shape.
+We can reason about this shape by calculating how many ways the dice can land to generate each result.
+For example, to get the value $3$, the dice could be (1, 2) or (2, 1), but to get the value 2, both dice must land on 1: (1, 1).
 All the possibilities are mapped in the table below:

 | Dice sum | Possible outcomes                | # outcomes | percentage         |
 |:--------:|:------------------------------- |:----------:|:------------------:|